Wills, Trusts & Probate

 Frequently Asked Questions About Living Wills in San Pablo

-What is the difference between a living will and a general will?
+What is the difference between a living will and a traditional will?

-Without a living will, medical decisions may be made by family members or healthcare providers without clear guidance on your preferences, which can lead to uncertainty and potential conflicts.
-Having a living will provides clarity and control over your medical care during times when you cannot communicate.
+Without a living will, medical decisions are often made by family members or healthcare providers following default protocols, which may not reflect your personal preferences.
+This can lead to uncertainty, disagreements, and treatments you would not have wanted.
+Creating a living will provides clear direction, reduces stress on loved ones, and helps ensure medical care aligns with your values when you cannot speak for yourself.

 Leave a Reply